adeveloperdiary/DeepLearning_MiniProjects/AlexNet/readme.md

  > Recent deep CNNs are mostly initialized by random weights drawn from Gaussian distributions

 ### Layers
+In PyTorch input image of 224 x 224 can be used as PyTorch ignores the fraction.

 | **Layer Type** | **Output Size** | **Kernel Size** | **# of Kernels** | **Stride** | **Padding** |
 |----------------|-----------------|-----------------|------------------|------------|-------------|